FractalZeroShadow/The-CoRE-Codex/CORE/BLUEPRINT.md

 This principle formalizes the mechanics of the `O = 0` (Observer = Zero) axiom.

 ### 4.1.1 The Nature of Calibration
 The act of an Observer shifting their Zero-point is not a movement through physical or energetic space.
 It is a frictionless recalibration of the cognitive coordinate system.
-The Observer does not "travel" from position 0 to 1; they redefine the origin of their perceptual map, and the coordinates of all other points are recalculated relative to this new center.
+The Observer does not "travel" from position 0 to 1.
+They redefine the origin of their perceptual map, and the coordinates of all other points are recalculated relative to this new center.

 ### 4.1.2 Axiomatic Inertia vs. Frictional Cost
 While the calibration is mechanically frictionless, the willingness to perform it is not.
 The primary obstacle is Axiomatic Inertia.